d18c7db/FPGA_1942/readme.md

 `84100-02A`

 ## Debugging ##
-Each section can be easily debugged in the simulator by commenting out unneccessary modules.
+Each video section can be easily debugged in the simulator by commenting out unneccessary modules.

 After making the relevant changes as below run the top level testbench in the